Skip to main content

 GetGround

 Multi-tenant, white-label building management platform used by multiple enterprise operators.
-I owned core architecture and features across mobile, web, and backend over 5+ years — shipping, scaling, and maintaining a long-lived production system.
+I owned core architecture and features across mobile, web, and backend over 5+ years — shipping, scaling, and maintaining a long-lived production system as its sole platform engineer since 2025.

 Role